Publish Date

 Tracy Tranchitella is a Doctor of Naturopathic Medicine integrating the scientific principles of Functional Medicine with the sensibility and holistic view of traditional naturopathy.
 She provides naturopathic consultations for general health issues including digestive disorders, blood sugar management, autoimmune disorders, cardiovascular disease and metabolic disorders, chronic fatigue, hormone and menstrual issues and general dietary and nutritional consultations.
 With each patient, Dr. Tranchitella emphasizes a balanced whole-food diet coupled with important lifestyle strategies for stress management, quality sleep, regular exercise, and making time for the things that bring joy to our lives.

 Dr. Tranchitella graduated from Southwest College of Naturopathic Medicine and has been in practice for 24 years.
 In addition to patient consultations, Dr. Tranchitella is co-founder of Integrative Medicine Academy with her partner Dr. Kurt Woeller.
 IMA provides in-depth courses in various areas of focus within Functional Medicine.
 For over 10 years, Dr. Tranchitella served as a Clinical Advisor for BioHealth Laboratory helping practitioners with lab interpretation and program development.
-Currently, she is a regular contributor to ZRT Laboratory’s blog which has developed into an extensive resource for patients and health care providers.

 Dr. Tranchitella is a practicing partner at Sunrise Functional Medicine in Bend, Oregon.